bricebai/bricebai.github.io/sleep-tight.md

 All users had knowledge of good sleep habits as well as the detriments of sleep deprivation, yet they did not always actualize them and were still unsatisfied with their current sleep.
 This begs the question of how to create a product that can push people to actually put these habits into practice.

-Their thoughts on their ideal sleep app revealed **the need for a simple, unobtrusive way to be more motivated to achieve better sleep or to fall asleep easier.**
+Their thoughts on their ideal sleep app revealed **the need for a simple, unobtrusive way to be more motivated to achieve better sleep as well as the need for tools to help people fall asleep more easily.**

 ![](/uploads/sleep_user_2.png)